jesco-t/onstep-whc/README.md

 # Wireless Handcontroller for OnStep

 This is a wireless handcontroller for the awesome OnStep telescope controller.
 Currently it only controls the focuser 1 module.
 It is based on the ESP8266 WiFi board.
+Code is built with VSCode and Platform.IO.

 # Current PCB